 The answer is that running doesn’t have to feel terrible.
 In fact, it shouldn’t.
 Exercise should be a benefit to your life, not a bane.
 If you properly train and prepare your body, you can run without it sucking.

 I’m not claiming you will (or even need to) love running.
 But knowing that you could go for a run if you wanted is an incredible feeling.
-If you want to be run-ready but finding the idea daunting, here’s exactly where to start.
+Plus, why not capitalize on this unique time in history to shed some outdated beliefs about what your body can do.
+If you want to try running on for size but finding the idea daunting, here’s exactly where to start.

 The 7 ½ Minute Out & Back